Katie Hopkins’ Sweden Visit: Swedish Women Beg To Be Heard In The Midst Of Uncontrollable Migrant Crime [Opinion]

 The trepidation Lucy feels isn’t all due to what the migrant males who congregate beneath a bridge not far from her home may one day do to her, but also what could happen to her if word gets out that she was speaking to the media about Rinkeby’s refugee problem.
 Specifically, Lucy doesn’t want feminists to find out about her chat with Katie Hopkins.

-That’s right, Lucy is afraid of her own people because of their irrational, intolerant and ignorant mindset when it comes to Middle Eastern refugees.
+That’s right, Lucy is afraid of her own people because of their irrational, intolerant, and ignorant mindset when it comes to Middle Eastern refugees.

 “The migrant men scare her.
 But it is Swedish women who have silenced her.”